Carmel Snow: Career

 In 1926 she was appointed as fashion editor at Vogue.
 Also in 1926, she married George Palen Snow, while wearing a gown of cream white satin trimmed with seed pearls and old Burano lace that had been in her family for many years.
 She later had three daughters; it was rumored that one of them had schizophrenia, but this diagnosis has not been confirmed.

 In 1929 her brother Tom White became general manager of the Hearst publishing organization.
-Though Carmel had promised Condé Nast she would not take a job there, she did take a job at Harper's Bazaar.
+Though Carmel had promised Condé Nast she would not take a job there, she ultimately did take a job at Harper's Bazaar.
+In 1932 Carmel became the fashion editor of Harper's Bazaar.
 She famously described her goal at Harper's Bazaar as creating a magazine for "well-dressed women with well-dressed minds".

-She discovered Martin Munkacsi, and in 1933 and persuaded him to photograph the Harper's Bazaar December edition's 'Palm Beach' bathing suit editorial.
+She discovered Martin Munkacsi, and in 1933 persuaded him to photograph the Harper's Bazaar December edition's 'Palm Beach' bathing suit editorial.
 For this editorial, he had the model Lucille Brokaw run toward the camera while he photographed, which was the first instance of a fashion model being photographed in motion.

 She became editor-in-chief of Harper's Bazaar in 1934.

-She hired her art director Alexey Brodovitch on the basis of a 1934 exhibition of his work in graphic design at the Art Directors Club of New York.
+She hired her art director Alexey Brodovitch based on a 1934 exhibition of his work in graphic design at the Art Directors Club of New York.
 She described his exhibit as a revelation, mentioning "pages that bled beautifully, cropped photographs, typography and design that were bold and interesting".
 She found her fashion editor, Diana Vreeland, after noticing her dancing across a crowded room.

-In 1947 she exclaimed, "It's such a new look!", thus coining that phrase in regard to Christian Dior's 1947 collection.
+In 1947 she exclaimed, "It's such a new look!", thus coining that phrase regarding Christian Dior's 1947 collection.

 Snow died in 1961, while she was working with her long-time collaborator Mary Louis Aswell on her memoir, The World of Carmel Snow.
 The book was published posthumously.